Kazakhs: Kazakh Khanate

-His successors continued these military campaigns, including Tauekel Khan, who briefly captured Samarkand.
+His successors continued these military campaigns, including Tawakul Khan, who briefly captured Samarkand.
 However, by the early 17th century, the khanate's internal unity once again began to erode, and central power weakened further, leading to a period of fragmentation and the rise of numerous smaller, local rulers.
 After Tauke's death in 1715/1718, the Kazakh Khanate lost its unity, and the three hordes effectively became separate khanates.